toshydev/inspot/CONTRIBUTING.md

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
-- Fill the "Ready for review" template so that we can review your PR.
+- Fill the "pull_request" template so that we can review your PR.
 This template helps reviewers understand your changes as well as the purpose of your pull request.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a Docs team member will review your proposal.
 We may ask questions or request additional information.